barriosjorge/gmt_docs/src/software_development/installation.rst

   where ``<local_working_dir>`` is in the current users' home directory, for example ~/work.
 The GMT software modules developed by the user are created in this folder.

-5. Add the following lines to your .profile (or .kshrc or .bashrc depending on your preferred shell)
+5. Add the following lines to your .bash_profile (or .kshrc or .bashrc depending on your preferred shell)

   .. code-block:: bash